Farbod-Parkhooi/RAT-hacking-tool/README.md

 create your bot in Telegram(with @BotFather bot) and save the token

-get your Telegram IP with @userinfobot bot and save it
+get your Telegram IP with @userinfobot bot and save it.

 after complete setup.py: